 The route today skirts the beautiful and undiscovered Catlins Forest Park and coastline.
 The roads are quiet and the scenery diverse as the coastline increasingly becomes spectacular.
-The ride ends at beautiful Curio Bay where we enjoy a leisurely picnic by the sea, walks along the beach, a swim for the brave & a visit to a petrified forest on the sea-shore.
+The morning ride ends at beautiful Curio Bay where we enjoy a leisurely picnic by the sea, short walks along the beach, a swim for the brave & a visit to a petrified forest on the sea-shore.
 This is a renowned wildlife area & you are likely to see the rare Hectors Dolphins, Fur Seals & Yellow Eyed Penguins.
+After lunch there is an optional ride to our overnight accommodation near McLeans Falls.

 Edge of Invercargill to Curio Bay – 85 km / 52 miles

-We have a relaxed start this morning to explore our beautiful surroundings here in the Catlins coast, with the option to walk to the nearby McLeans Falls and Cathedral Caves.
+We have a relaxed start this morning to explore our beautiful surroundings here in the Catlins coast, with options to walk to the nearby McLeans Falls and/or explore Cathedral Caves.
 Then it is back on the bikes for more scenic cycling along quiet roads.
 The cycling is tough with some serious climbs but the rewarding views of the coastline make the effort well worth it.
 Another picnic by the sea gives us the chance for a beach walk before we continue cycling on to Owaka.
 Late afternoon we drive out to Cannibal Bay for a yet another walk on a remote and beautiful beach to visit the resident Sea Lions.

 Ride – 38 kms / 23 miles